risc0/risc0/website/api_versioned_docs/version-0.20/zkvm/optimization.md

 independent execution units are utilized.
 CPUs implement out-of-order and speculative execution, among other techniques to achieve this.

-By comparison, RISC Zero’s riscv32im implementation is very simple.
+By comparison, RISC Zero's riscv32im implementation is very simple.
 Instructions will be read from the guest program and executed in the order chosen by the compiler.